IntrepidPursuits/objective-c-style-guide/README.md

 ```
 * There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but often there should probably be new methods.
 * `@synthesize` and `@dynamic` should each be declared on new lines in the implementation.

-## Line Character limits

-Lines should be limitted to 120 characters long.
-It is useful to turn on Xcode's character limit indicator as a guide for when to break lines down.

 ## Conditionals